alaugks/spring-messagesource-xliff/README.md

 This package provides a **MessageSource** for using translations from XLIFF files.
 The package support XLIFF versions 1.2, 2.0 and 2.1.

-With the implementation and use of the MessageSource interface, the translations are also available in [Thymeleaf](https://www.thymeleaf.org/).

 **Table of content**

 1. [Version](#a1)